-C3.9 The Whitehead Match (Amended)
+The Whitehead Match (Amended)

 This match will be fired through by each detail as a complete match.
 All ammunition and equipment must be carried by the firer (SSs may assist as required), however there will be minimal time for re-loading magazines in between stages.
-Scores will be given by distance on completion of the match (no spotting discs will be shown).
+Scores will be given by distance on completion of the match (no spotting discs will be shown)

 Distance: 300 yards

 Position: Prone

-No of Shots: 10
+No of Shots: 10 to count

+Targets: 1 x Fig 11

+Scoring: 5 and 4

+Timing: 2 exposures of 20 seconds

+HPS: 50
-1. Firers will start 25 yards behind the 300 yard firing point, in the trail position, rifles unloaded.

-- 2. Targets will be exposed for 1 second which is the signal for firers to advance to the 300 yard firing point, adopt the prone position, load and make ready.
-When moving down range the rifle must be carried in the trail position. - 3.
-30 seconds after the initial flash the targets will make 2 exposures of 15 seconds, with an interval of 10 seconds between exposures.
-A maximum of 10 shots are to be fired. - 4.
-On completion of stage 1, firers will be ordered to make safe and remain in the prone position.
+- 1. Firers will start 3m behind the 300 yard firing point, in the trail position, rifles loaded - Targets will make two exposures of 20 seconds.
+On exposure of targets firers are to advance to the 300 yard firing point, adopt the prone position, make ready and open fire - 3.
+A maximum of 10 shots are to be fired - 4.
+On completion of stage 1, firers will be ordered to make safe and remain in the prone position

-Stage 2: Deliberate
+Stage 2: Snaps

-Distance: 300 yards
+Distance: 200 yards

-Position: Prone
+Position: Standing alert, to standing, kneeling or squatting

-No of Shots: 10
+No of Shots: 10 to count

 Targets: 1 x Fig 12

 Scoring: 5 and 4

+Timing: 10 exposures of 4 seconds

+HPS: 50